AdobeDocs/experience-manager-64.sv-SE/help/sites-administering/concepts.md

    * Produktinformation.
    * Taxonomi, kategorisering, godkännande.
-   * Samverkar med digital resurshantering.
+   * Interacts with digital asset management.
-   * Priser - gäller ofta från ett ERP-system och upprätthålls inte uttryckligen i handelssystemet.
+   * Pricing - often this comes from an ERP system and is not explicitly maintained in the commerce system.

 * Författare/Marknadsförare som underhåller: